karolisw/eco-feedback/README.md

 - Visual Interface (React): Displays the current speed, direction, and consumption.
 Can receive real-time updates from the middleware via WebSocket.

-- Controller: Transmits speed and direction inputs to the middleware.
+- Controller: Connects to the middleware.
+Transmits speed and direction information.

-- Database: Stores historical data for analysis or display.
+- Database: Connects to the middleware.
+Stores historical data for analysis or display.
+Uses the lightweight SQLite3 RDBM system, as this whole system is not very large, and will not surpass the prototype and developmental stage.

-- Simulator: Provides environmental data (e.g., wind, wave angles) to the middleware.
+- Simulator: Connects to the middleware.
+Provides environmental data (e.g., wind, wave angles).